 Infant metrorrhagia, more commonly known as "periods ", is characterized by bleeding after birth.

-- What is menstrual bleeding in infants?
+What is metrorrhagia in infants?

 Why do babies have periods ?

-The metrorrhagia is part of a more global phenomenon that we call: the genital crisis of the newborn.
-It can appear in both girls and boys.
-It manifests itself in several ways: By an increase in the volume of the breasts (they can become red and swollen and with a milky-white liquid sleaking from them).
-Don't worry: most of the time, this swelling disappears quickly after the birth.
+Metrorrhagia is part of a more global phenomenon known as the genital crisis of the newborn.
+It can occur in both boys and girls.
+It manifests itself in several ways: An increase in breast size (they may become red and swollen, with a milky-white liquid sleaking from them).
+Don't worry: most of the time, this swelling disappears quickly after birth.

-There's nothing special to do if your baby has breakthrough bleeding.
-Continue the wash with mild soap and water.
+There is nothing special to do in the case of metrorrhagia in infants.
+Continue hygiene with mild soap and water.

-Discover our collection of menstrual panties!
+Discover our menstrual panties collection!